 In general, your typical end-user is very trusting of any application that requests permission to access their data.
 Most of us are guilty of blindly clicking “Allow” to permissions requests on mobile devices when installing a new third-party application.
 Do most take the time to consider the security implications of allowing access?
 For most of your users, the answer is “No”.

 Now, think of that same mindset when it comes to accessing sensitive corporate data.
 Do you want the same type of decision-making to happen when deciding whether or not to allow applications to access important business data?
 This is a very real and present danger in today’s corporate culture of freedom to access business data with mobile devices, including BYOD, from various untrusted networks, etc.

-You must have the means in place to keep strict watch over and control of third-party applications to ensure the applications that are granted access to your sensitive corporate data are those that meet the criteria listed above and have all the characteristics of a trustworthy application that is not known for data leak or all-out malicious activity.
+You must have the means in place to keep strict watch over and control of third-party applications.
+This is to ensure the applications that are granted access to your sensitive corporate data are those that meet the criteria listed above.
+And to have the characteristics of a trustworthy application that is not known for data leaks or all-out malicious activity.

 How can you successfully meet the ever-increasing demands on IT professionals, not only in the area of operations but now with increasing security complexities?